-Trump proposes $100 billion in new tariffs on Chinese goods
+China vows to fight US ‘at any cost’ as trade spat worsens

 Any additional tariffs would be subject to a public comment process and would not go into effect until that process is complete.

+Wong reported from Beijing.
 Associated Press writers Paul Wiseman and Josh Boak contributed to this report.